 David Chase, MEd, Affiliate Faculty

 Dave teaches a variety of sustainability-based courses and advises students in the Management, Education, and Environmental Studies departments at AUNE.
 He is the founder and principal of DRC Consulting, which provides organizational development consulting services to nonprofits and government agencies in the environmental, educational, human service, social justice, and sustainability sectors.
-Dave is also Board Chair of the Hannah Grimes Center for Entrepreneurship, which assists in the development of successful entrepreneurs and community builders throughout the Monadnock region.

 Susan J. Gentile, MS, Adjunct Faculty

 Sue teaches in three departments at Antioch University New England – Environmental Studies, Education, and Management – and also in the Urban Sustainability MA Program at Antioch University Los Angeles.
 She is associate editor of Achieving Sustainability, a two-volume encyclopedia published by Macmillan, and Sue serves on the board of the U.S. Partnership for Education for Sustainable Development.